ppoiissbsjksms/nkn-commercial/README.md

 - If ChainDB sync from height 0, it will take few days to become state "PERSIST_FINISHED".

 ## Debugging/Maintenance
 1. wallet.json & wallet.pswd is located at `/home/nkn/nkn-commercial/services/nkn-node` folder.
 Suggest you to backup both files outside the VPS.
-You may need it when you want to change server.Navigate to it with command:
-   `cd "$(find / -type d -name "nkn-node")"`
+You may need it when you want to change server.
+Navigate to it with command: `cd "$(find / -type d -name "nkn-node")"`
 2. Check node status at terminal. `systemctl status nkn-commercial`
 3. Stop nkn-commercial when doing maintance like backup wallet or replace ChainDB. `systemctl stop nkn-commercial`
 4. Restart nkn-ccomercial after maintanance. `systemctl start nkn-commercial` or `systemctl restart nkn-commercial`